daniellimws/daniellimws.github.io/_posts/teaser-dragon-ctf-18/chains_of_trust/2018-10-02-DragonCTF18-chains-of-trust.md

 }
 ```

 I just classified this as useless code.
 Since my theory based on everything I found earlier was that this proof of work byte was useless.
-But still keep in mind that this exists since it could be related to the flag in the end.
+But I still kept in mind that this exists since it could be related to the flag in the end.

 To avoid wasting time, I added a logging functionality to my command, so that I can tell whether this is a fresh piece of code.